ProvableHQ/sdk/sdk/README.md

     end
 ```

-#### 4. transfer_public_to_private
+#### 4. `transfer_public_to_private`
-Subtracts an amount `credits` stored in the `account` mapping of the `credits.aleo program`
+This subtracts an amount of `credits` stored in the `account` mapping of the `credits.aleo program`
-and adds that amount to a new private record owned by the receiver.
-This function is %50 private and %50 public.
+and adds that subtracted amount to a new private record owned by the receiver.
+This function is 50% private and 50% public.
 It publicly consumes a balance in the `account` mapping entry belonging to the sender and generates a private record
 as a private output.